-Released on October 8, 1941: A handful of Nazi U-boat seaman stranded in Hudson's Bay try to make their way to the U.S. border because the U.S. is still neutral vis-a-vis WWII, and will protect them.
+Released on October 8, 1941: (running time 2 hours and 2 minutes) Six Nazi U-boat seaman stranded in Hudson's Bay try to make their way across Canada to the U.S. border, hoping that the neutral U.S. will protect them.

 Directed by Michael Powell